Bnuey/Narrative-Game-GDW/Readme.txt

 Part 3: Visual Effects --------------------------------------------------------------------

 -Outline Shader
 	The outline actually works differently from the example from class.
-It uses the same base shader to get the outline effect, but the render settings in the
+It uses the same base shader to get the outline effect, but the render settings in the Universal Render Data asset are setup in a way that draws everything first, then draws the outlines, then draws the object on top.
+This makes the outline look more consistent especially with areas of high detail.
+You can't potentially see the outline from a face the camera is parallel to.
+It's hard to explain with just text but basically it looks better espeically with more complex objects.

 -Particles
+	A Particle System is used that covers the entire scene.
+It simply creates falling star dust with trails.
+I felt like this added to the fact that the game takes place in a dream.
+It gives it a magical feel.

 -Lens Flare
+	I found out that there is actually a component just for lens flares.
+You can either use the 'Lens Flare' component or 'Lens Flare (SRP)' depending on if you are using URP or not.
+Then I just added this component and tweawked the settings to all the lights in the scene.